umarhassan-mitodl/hst.582j-spring-2007/content/pages/related-resources/sp_resources.md

 {{< resource uuid="5b483057-b0cc-4b6c-87e2-2114ce145d71" >}}

 Magnitude and phase of the FFT in a J-DSP Editor.
-(Courtesy of Prof. Andreas Spanias and {{% resource_link "2b2e81b4-f535-487f-985a-ad37e14d0a6d" "J-DSP" %}}.
+(Courtesy of Prof. Andreas Spanias and [J-DSP](http://jdsp.asu.edu/).
 Used with permission.)